JamieW87/java-flight-aggregator/README.md

 #### Improvements / Wish list
 Running the Airport codes against an API/Dataset, to ascertain whether they were existing airport codes.\
 Probably would've handled the date conversion better in regards to timezones.\
-Better logging, including custom logging interfaces to customise data piped to stdout.
+Better logging, including custom logging interfaces to customise data piped to stdout.\
-Could've delved deeper into Parallelization and Streams.
+The program is not optimised for memory.\
-The program is not optimised for memory.
+Better Status code error handling on HTTP responses.

 #### Assumptions
-Assumed that the discount percentage returned from the ToughJet API would be in integer form and a whole number IE. 10% would be returned as 10.
+Assumed that the discount percentage returned from the ToughJet API would be in integer form and a whole number IE. 10% would be returned as 10.\